 There are easy ways of testing indoor humidity, including basic hygrometers.
 These are inexpensive, and you can find them online or at your local hardware store.

 A simple DIY test is the “ice cube method.”
-Place a few ice cubes in a glass of water and wait approximately four minutes, until the ice begins to melt.
-If there is no condensation on the glass, then your home humidity levels may be normal.
+Place a few ice cubes in a glass of water and wait approximately four minutes until the ice melts.
+If there is no condensation on the glass, your home humidity levels may be normal.
 If there is, it’s a good sign that the levels are too high.

 Some humidity is good.
 Air that is too dry can be discomforting and cause problems as well.
 This includes damage to wood, dust particles in the air, and dry skin.
-In general, the ideal humidity for indoor living spaces should be between 30 and 50 percent.
+The ideal humidity for indoor living spaces should generally be between 30 and 50 percent.

 Negative Effects of High Humidity

 Excess moisture in the air is how humidity impacts comfort.
 High humidity levels cause the rooms in your home to feel sticky or swampy.

 It can make spaces more prone to mold and mildew as well.
 In the long term, high humidity can cause rot in wood, affecting your furniture and your home’s foundation.